Dhruval2412/Numerify/README.md

 Special thanks to:

-* **Akshata Murty** and the *Richmond Foundation* for inspiring this initiative
+- **Akshata Murty** and the *Richmond Foundation* for inspiring this initiative
-* Every educator working to make learning inclusive and joyful
+- Every educator working to make learning inclusive and joyful
-* The open-source community for providing tools to make this dream real
+- The open-source community for providing tools to make this dream real

 ---

 ### ✨ Created with Purpose by [Dhruval Makwana](https://github.com/Dhruval2412)

 > “Learning is a game — Numerify helps you play it smarter.”

+---

-> 🚧 <i>This project is currently under active development.
-Contributions, ideas, and feedback are welcome!</i>
+> 🚧 *This project is currently under active development.
+Contributions, ideas, and feedback are welcome!* 🙌